 Sometimes not straying from tradition is the perfect way to execute a classic, and Tumble22's take on a fried chicken sandwich is exactly that.
 A crispy chicken breast topped with coleslaw, bread-n-butter pickled and duke's mayo on a buttered bun for an ultimate bite of comfort and Southern tradition.
-The restaurant offers a small and original-sized sandwich and different levels of hotness from a "wimpy" to "stupid hot" scale, so don't miss out on the delicious dish from Tumble22.
+The restaurant offers a small and original-sized sandwich and different levels of hotness from a "wimpy" to "stupid hot" scale.

 Spicy Boys, 1701 E. 6th St.

 The Hot Gai at Spicy Boys (Isabella Lopes)